Extracting Email Addresses from Excel (4 Easy Ways)

 Read More: Formula to Create Email Address in Excel

-• First, open the VBA window and insert a module to write a VBA code.
+• Use Alt + F11 to open the VBA window and insert a module to write a VBA code.

-• Then, inside the module put the below code down and save it.
+• Inside the module, copy the following code and save it.

 Function Extract_Email_Address(emailString As String) As String